Data Entry: Income Distributions

 Use the Convert to Roth IRA option to illustrate Roth conversions from IRA / 401(k) / Roth 401(k) accounts.
 Assets will be converted to a Roth IRA account.
 For more information, see the article on tax distribution and conversion.

-Use the Rollover to IRA option to illustrate rolling money from a 401(k), Pension, or Qualified Annuity (regular withdrawals only) account to an IRA account.
+Use the Rollover to IRA option to illustrate rolling money from a 401(k), Qualified Pension, or Qualified Annuity (regular withdrawals only) account to an IRA account.
 Use the Rollover to 401(k) option to illustrate rolling money from an IRA, Pension, or Qualified Annuity (regular withdrawals only)account to a 401(k) account.
 These options have no tax ramifications.